Case study: Action for failure to act regarding a permanent residence permit

 What had happened?

-In the present case, the applicant – a Turkish national and holder of an EU Blue Card – sought a settlement permit pursuant to Section 18c Paragraph 2 of the Residence Act .
+In the present case, the applicant – a Turkish citizen and holder of an EU Blue Card – applied for a settlement permit pursuant to Section 18c Paragraph 2 of the Residence Act .
 The application was submitted several times to the Berlin State Office for Immigration (LEA) using various communication channels (email, contact form, and postal mail).
 The application was submitted in full (i.e., with all required documents).

 B. Legal solution